Just Us Two TravelEuropean City Breaks & Faraway Destinations

 PIAZZA DI SPAGNA, SPANISH STEPS

 The Spanish Steps on Piazza di Spagna.
 A huge hotspot for tourists from all over the world.
 Made even more famous by the film ‘Roman Holiday’ featuring Audrey Hepburn and Gregory Peck.
 They filmed Audrey sitting on the bottom step eating ice-cream.
-Although you wouldn’t be allowed to do that these days as eating, drinking and sitting on the steps have all been banned.
+These days, authorities ban eating, drinking, and sitting on the steps, so they wouldn’t allow you to do that.

 The steps are still an impressive sight, however, and are a perfect photo opportunity.